learn-byte/hello-serverless-world/course/02-Building-Our-Lambda/03-setup-our-lambda-tools.md

 ---

-#### Add local development capabilities
+### Add local development capabilities and serverless-http

-We will want to be able to test and run our serverless project locally.
-So that we don't have to deploy our application just to test our code.
+We will want to be able to test and run our serverless project locally so that we don't have to deploy our application just to test our code.
 To get this started install `serverless-offline`:

-`npm install --save-dev serverless-offline`
+`npm install --save-dev serverless-offline serverless-http`

 And add the plugin to our serverless.yml template as a top level key: